GuyEternal/Online_Judge/README.md

    - Using UI Library like Chakra UI for components to be minimalistic and user-friendly, facilitating easy navigation and interaction.

 #### 3. Code Evaluation System:
-   - Scores will be evaluated for each submission upon which the ranking would be calculated with a simple table sorted by the scores, submittedAt time and other factors.
-   - Docker to be used for isolation of compilation of each submission
-   - Docker containers are employed to isolate code execution environments.
-   - Pre-configured containers for popular programming languages ensure compatibility and efficiency.
+   - Pre-configured container for popular programming languages ensure compatibility and efficiency.
    - Time limits and resource constraints prevent excessive resource consumption and execution delays.

 ### Future Work:
-   - Caching & Plagiarism Checking
+   - Caching & Plagiarism Checking & Contests